 Full Title: Ecosystem modeling efforts in the Gulf of Mexico: current status and future needs to address management and restoration activities

-This project will conduct a comprehensive review and assessment of ecosystem modeling efforts in the Gulf of Mexico.
+This project conducted a comprehensive review and assessment of ecosystem modeling efforts in the Gulf of Mexico.

 The Team: James Simons (Lead Investigator, Texas A&M University Corpus Christi, email@example.com), Elizabeth A. Babcock (University of Miami), Arnaud Gruss (University of Miami), Skyler Sagarese (University of Miami), and Cameron H. Ainsworth (University of South Florida)